-Ask anyone who has experienced data loss whether it’s a fun experience, and they’ll tell you no. Data loss, whether due to hardware or software failure, accidental deletion, or cybercrime, is a stressful experience.
+Ask anyone who has experienced data loss whether it’s a fun experience, and they’ll tell you that data loss, whether due to hardware or software failure, accidental deletion, or cybercrime, is extremely stressful.

 While there are a number of data backup software options, and disk cloning software that can make the process of data recovery relatively simple and easy to do, if you don't have anything like this in place then in the event of a hard drive crash or corrupted drive you will need dedicated data recovery tools to help restore your missing files and folders.

 It pays, then, to have a robust data security plan for your organization.
-Data recovery software should be an integral component of this plan.
+Data recovery software or data recovery services should be an integral component of this plan.

-Fortunately, there are several high-quality data recovery packages available to businesses in 2020.
+Fortunately, there are several high-quality data recovery packages available to businesses.
 In the event of partial or complete data loss, these software packages enable you to recover as much data as possible and limit the negative impacts.
 Even if you use a data backup service, you should still have a data recovery plan in case the worst happens.

 Stellar Data Recovery is one of the most popular data recovery services for businesses and for good reason.
 The platform comes with several scan options, meaning you can tailor the scan for the type of data loss that has occurred.
 This saves time if you’ve deleted an important file and realized straight away, meaning there’s no need for a full system scan.

 The platform also comes with advanced search capabilities, making it easy to identify and extract the most critical data.

 Another important feature of Stellar Data Recovery is its support for all file formats and drives.
 It is an adaptable provider that will recover data from hard drives (internal and external), memory cards, flash drives, and optical media like CDs and DVDs.

 However, Stellar’s advanced features do come at a cost.
 The platform is not the most expensive, but it’s still somewhat pricey.

 Read our full Stellar Data Recovery review.